Magvib/Facebook/README.md

 7. Open `http://localhost:8000` in your web browser to view the app.

 Note: You must have PHP and Prisma installed on your local machine to use this method.

+## Installation with Docker

+To run this project with Docker, follow these steps:

+1. Clone the repository to your local machine using `git clone https://github.com/Magvib/Facebook.git`.
+2. Navigate to the project directory in your terminal.
+3. Create a `.env` file with the necessary environment variables.
+4. Update the `$db_config` array in the `includes/DB.php` file to point to your local database.
+5. Run `npx prisma db push` in the terminal to create the necessary tables in the database.
+5. Build the Docker container using `docker-compose build`.
+6. Start the container using `docker-compose up`.

+The web application will be accessible at `http://localhost:8000`.
+You can stop the container at any time by running `docker-compose down`.

+Note that you may need to update the `docker-compose.yml` file to match your desired configuration, such as setting the database credentials and port number.

 ## Contribution